Beant Singh (politician): Religion

 Since his village was sandwiched between two major Namdhari sites of Malerkotla and Bhaini Sahib; he became a follower of the Namdhari tradition and received blessings from the Namdhari Satguru Pratap Singh, which is why he always wore a White coloured turban, and also because it was the Indian National Congress' party colour.
 He had full faith in the Namdhari belief system and worked with Surinder Singh Namdhari during his tenure to help in the affairs of the sect when necessary.
 Like Namdharis he did not eat meat or drink alcohol.
 In 1993 a businessman wanted to start a large meat processing plant in Lalru, which would have given thousands of Punjabis jobs- though after Namdharis objected Beant Singh withheld permission.
 He donated 500 acres of Government land in Punjab to Namdharis in Amritsar, Ludhiana and Malerkotla.

 Family

 His son Tej Parkash Singh was minister in the Punjab government led by Harcharan Singh Brar who succeeded him.
 His daughter Gurkanwal Kaur is a former minister of state for social welfare and Parliamentary secretary in the Amarinder Singh government.
-His grandson Ravneet Singh was an MP from Anandpur Sahib for 5 years and later from Ludhiana for 10 years, he is currently a Minister of State for Food Processing Industries in the Third Modi Ministry.
-Another grandson, Gurkirat Singh Kotli, raped one French woman in Chandigarh; though there were no legal repercussions as the Congress was in power and he was given a ticket for becoming an MLA from Khanna where he won.
+His grandson Ravneet Singh was an MP from Anandpur Sahib for 5 years and later from Ludhiana for 10 years, he is currently a Minister of State for Railway and Food Processing Industries in the Third Modi Ministry.
+Another grandson, Gurkirat Singh Kotli, was given a ticket for becoming an MLA from Khanna where he won.
 Another grandson Guriqbal Singh was the DSP Punjab Police.
 His wife died in 2010.